 When the thesis/capstone advisor and second reader sign the proposal they are attesting that the scope of the project is suitable for a masters degree, that the student is prepared to undertake the work, has sufficient research resources available to complete it, and that the thesis or project is of a quality sufficient for a masters degree.
 It is the responsibility of the thesis/capstone advisor to notify the Chair of any changes to the students thesis plan as work progresses.
 A change of advisor requires that the proposal be approved again.
 Once the thesis/capstone advisor and the second reader have signed the proposal, the director and the chair review it.
 The chair will judge the proposal on its academic merits, while the director will verify that the student is in academic and financial good standing with the university and the program.

-Once all signatures are obtained and the student completes AHG 690, the student should register for AHG 691 (Thesis) or AHG 692 (Capstone Project) and begin work.
+Once all signatures are obtained and the student's proposal is accepted, the student should register for AHG 691 (Thesis) or AHG 692 (Capstone Project) and begin work.
 Please note that this is a four credit hour course.
 Thesis work may be done concurrently with the student's final course work or after the course work is complete.

 Completing the Thesis or Capstone Project